IBM/cristata/README.md

 ## Set up IBM Cloud Functions

-1. Change into the `openwhisk` directory which now contains `my_setup.sh`.
+1. Change into the `openwhisk` directory, which now contains `my_setup.sh`.
 This was generated automatically by the provisioning process.
 2. Invoke the makefile to build the actions for IBM Cloud Functions.
-3. Deploy the Functions by invoking using the install script.
+3. Deploy the actions by invoking the install script.

-The commands for these actions are:
+The commands are:
 ```
 cd openwhisk
 make all